xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/transports.md

 ## MQTT Message Flow

-For each MCP Client, MCP Server Coordinator and MCP Server Worker:
+For each MCP Client and Server:

 ```mermaid
 sequenceDiagram